-Based on data from two phase III clinical trials, acalabrutinib has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of adult patients with treatment-naive or relapsed/refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).1 This approval signifies another step forward in the treatment landscape for CLL, which has recently been dramatically altered with the development of drugs targeting a variety of kinases in the B-cell receptor (BCR) signaling pathway.2
+Based on data from two phase III clinical trials, acalabrutinib (Calquence) has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of adult patients with treatment-naive or relapsed/refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).1 This approval signifies another step forward in the treatment landscape for CLL, which has recently been dramatically altered with the development of drugs targeting a variety of kinases in the B-cell receptor (BCR) signaling pathway.2

 Acalabrutinib is a next-generation selective inhibitor of Bruton’s tyrosine kinase (BTK).
 It had already been granted accelerated approval by the FDA for adults with mantle cell lymphoma who have received at least one prior therapy.